LosesonWinson/CurrentSensor/index.md

 * Submitted my budget proposal to the instuctor
 * Buy all the needed Items
 # Week 5
-* Here is my proof of purchase
+* Bought my parts and here is my proof of purchase
 ![Sensor+Cable](https://raw.githubusercontent.com/LosesonWinson/CurrentSensor/master/parts%20list.PNG)
 ![RaspberryPi](https://raw.githubusercontent.com/LosesonWinson/CurrentSensor/master/RPI.PNG	)

+# Week 6
+* The parts came in and now im ready to begin the assignment
+* Met with my psuedo code assignment group and, completed the assignment

+# Week 7
+* I soldered on the heads on my sensor and I will start creating the breadboard for the project